 The Cedar waxwing, also known as Bombycilla cedrorum, is a medium-sized bird found in North and Central America.

-They have a mixture of brown, gray and yellow feathers on their body, and their wings have wax-like tips.
+Their body has a mixture of brown, gray, and yellow feathers, and their wings have wax-like tips.

 These birds prefer open wooded areas in Southern Canada for breeding, and during winter, they migrate to the Southern part of the United States, Central America, and the far.